felipetorresvanegas/felipetorresvanegas.github.io/index.md

 Broadly, I am interested in understanding the ecological and evolutionary mechanisms that generate and maintain biodiversity.
 My research capitalizes on plant-pollinator interactions to evaluate the interplay of ecology and evolution through the process of pollination.
 I address questions that integrate pollination ecology, plant mating systems, and conservation biology.
 I combine landscape-scale observational field surveys, a variety of techniques of molecular biology, and a breadth of methods in statistical analysis.
 <br>
 <br>
 Currently, I am a postdoctoral researcher in the Department of Biology at Lund University.
-I am part of the [Speciation, Adaptation and Coevolution Research Group][2], where I work closely with [Øystein Opedal][1] and [Magne Friberg][5].
+I am part of the [Speciation, Adaptation and Coevolution Research Group][2] and work most closely with [Øystein Opedal][1].
 <br>
 <br>
 I completed my PhD in the Department of Ecology and Evolutionary Biology at the University of Toronto.
-I worked in the [Spatial Ecology and Landscape Genetics Lab][3] led by Professor [Helene H. Wagner][4].
+I worked in the [Spatial Ecology and Landscape Genetics Lab][3] led by [Helene H. Wagner][4].
 My PhD research focused on understanding the ecological consequences of hummingbird pollination for plant mating systems.

 {% include feature_row id="intro" type="center" %}